jonasm2-cs/Azure-SOC-Project/README.md

   4. Connect Repository to our Microsoft Sentinel SIEM.
   5. Create an Attack Map to showcase where attacks are coming from.

 ## P2.
-Create a Free Microsoft Azure Account
+Creating a Microsoft Azure Account
 <p><b>Objective:</b> Create a free Microsoft Azure account to host our Virtual Machines</p>
 - <a href=https://azure.microsoft.com/en-us/free/student> Use this link for Student Account</a><br/>
 - <a href=https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account> Use this link for Personal Account</a><br/>